malcomwu/plutr/preface.md

 assign := expr
 expr := the-js-features-for-number-without-Math-namespace
 ```

 2.2 Feature add-on

-**A function for the resolution of floating point and decimal number**
+2.2.1 A function for the resolution of floating point and decimal number
 ```es
 const defaultEpsilon = 0.000001
 export const near = (a, b, epsilon) => Math.abs(a - b) <= epsilon